Venetian Pool: Sustainability

-Hours of Operation
+Hours of operation

-The Venetian Pools operate from Tuesday to Sunday from February 1, 2022, to March 19, 2022.
-Guests can attend the pool from the hours of 10 a.m to 4:30 p.m during these dates.
+The Venetian Pools operate from Tuesday to Sunday from February to mid-March.
+Guests can attend the pool from 10 a.m to 4:30 p.m during these dates.
 The Venetian Pool's operation dates and times change frequently.

-From March 21 to May 29 of 2022, the pools hours of operation are 11 a.m to 4:30 p.m Tuesday through Friday.
+In the later spring, the pools hours of operation are from 11 a.m to 4:30 p.m Tuesday through Friday.
 On Saturday and Sunday, the Venetian Pool is open from 10 a.m to 4:30 p.m.

-From May 30 to August 14 of 2022, the pool is open Monday through Friday from 11 a.m to 6:30 p.m and 10 a.m to 4:30 p.m for Saturdays and Sundays.
-From September 6 to October 23 of 2022 the Venetian Pool will be open from Tuesday through Friday from 11 a.m to 5:30 p.m.
-Lastly, From October 25 to November 27 of 2022, the Venetian Pool is open from 10 a.m to 4:30 p.m Tuesday through Sunday.
+In the summer, the pool is open Monday through Friday from 11 a.m to 6:30 p.m and 10 a.m to 4:30 p.m on Saturdays and Sundays.

+From labor day, the Venetian Pool is open Tuesday through Friday from 11 a.m to 5:30 p.m.

+From the end of October to the end of to November, the Venetian Pool is open from 10 a.m to 4:30 p.m Tuesday through Sunday.
 The Venetian Pool is closed on certain holidays, which include: New Year’s Day, Martin Luther King Day, President’s Day, Thanksgiving Day, Day after Thanksgiving, Christmas Eve, and Christmas Day.